YangLiu9208/home/index.md

 ## News
 2020-01:&nbsp; **My [Ph.D Thesis](https://pan.baidu.com/s/1-Co8GcHEa7A1rST6oe171g) (psw：ithd) is available now!**
 2020-01:&nbsp; My Ph.D Thesis is published online in [CNKI](https://www.cnki.net/).
-2019-12:&nbsp; I received the Fundamental Research Funds for the Central Universities (RMB 120,000).
+2019-12:&nbsp; I received the Fundamental Research Funds for the Central Universities.
 2019-10:&nbsp; Codes and datasets for IEEE TIP is [available](https://yangliu9208.github.io/DIVAFN/).
 2019-10:&nbsp; One paper is accepted by IEEE Transactions on Image Processing.
 2019-08:&nbsp; I start working as a postdoctoral fellow at Sun-Yat-Sen University.